-All associate and bachelor’s degrees will require a high school diploma and some will require standardized test scores.
+All associate and bachelor’s degrees will require a high school diploma from applicants.
+Some will require standardized test scores.
 Check each individual program website to understand their application requirements.

 Certificate Programs and Professional Associations

-Many certification programs in forensic science usually require a bachelor’s degree as a prerequisite.
-Many bachelor’s programs in forensic science prepare students for specific certification exams that certify their abilities.
+Many certification programs in forensic science require a bachelor’s degree as a prerequisite.
+Most bachelor’s programs in forensic science prepare students for specific certification exams that certify their abilities.

-These programs help graduates hone in on very particular skills in forensic science.
-These certifications are awarded by professional forensics organizations, including the American Board of Criminalistics, the American Board of Forensic Anthropology, and the American Board of Forensic Documentation Examiners.
+These programs help graduates hone particular skills in forensic science.
+The certifications are awarded by professional forensics organizations.
+To name a few, there’s the American Board of Criminalistics, the American Board of Forensic Anthropology, and the American Board of Forensic Documentation Examiners.

 Why Pursue a Forensic Science Degree Online

-Law enforcement has realized in the last few years that a combination of forensic evidence can be extremely beneficial in getting to the bottom of a tough investigation.
-So, the field of forensic science has expanded to many different concentrations.
-For example, cyber forensics is a newer subfield but one that is becoming increasingly relevant as cybercrime becomes more common.
+Forensic evidence is beneficial in law enforcement, particularly when getting to the bottom of a tough investigation.
+The field of forensic science has expanded to many concentrations.
+For example, cyber forensics is a newer subfield yet it’s one that’s becoming increasingly relevant as cybercrime increase.

-Colleges and universities can offer forensic degrees online through advanced educational technologies, the use of video conferencing, and virtual, immersive lab experiences.
-Some online programs may require limited in-person lab time at the end of the degree.
+A college or university can offer a forensic science degree online through advanced educational technologies.
+This may involve the use of video conferencing and immersive virtual lab experiences.
+Some online programs may require limited in-person lab time to culminate the degree.

-Online programs are also often less expensive than in-person programs for a number of reasons.
-Online programs save students the costs of moving, paying for a traditional dorm, and of course, give students the flexibility to keep working part-time or full time.
+Online programs tuition rates are often less expensive than in-person programs for a number of reasons.
+Online courses save students the costs of moving and paying for a traditional dorm.
+Of course, they also give students the flexibility to keep working part-time or full-time.

 Still, all students should consider financial aid when researching any degree program.
-When researching online programs, be sure to make sure the institution and program is accredited.
-Once you know that it is, investigate program prices and possibilities to get grants or scholarships.
-Also remember that some public universities have a lower rate of tuition if you live within the state.
+Be sure to check that the institution and program is accredited.
+After confirming, investigate program prices and possibilities to get grants or scholarships.
+Remember that some public universities have a lower rate of tuition if you live within the state.